 Orange Fury Metallic Tri-Coat

 Orange Fury was a super hot color for the 2018 model year.
 And we don’t see that stopping for the 2019 crowd.
 Needless to say, it’s clear the reason why this color is so popular - it pops!
 If you’re driving through the suburbs at night this color pops brightly off the streetlight.
 Same goes for a bright sunny day, that’s why we’ve nicknamed our Orange Fury 2018 GT, Cheese Whiz!

 White is one of those colors that is always offered on a vehicle.
 This particular shade of white, Oxford, is truly a bright white.
 When the car is clean, this color pops from across the parking lot and truly accentuates the curves that Ford designed into the 2019 Mustang to stand out.
 You can’t go wrong with Oxford White on your 2019!

-Ruby Red is quite similar to Royal Crimson except it a bit brighter.
+Ruby Red is quite similar to Royal Crimson except it's a bit brighter.
 In all lights, Ruby Red is a bit more classy than it is aggressive when compared to Royal Crimson.
-This is due in part to the fact Ruby Red looks almost like a jewel such as the name infers, whereas Royal Crimson has the tendency to look much darker.
+This is due in part to the fact Ruby Red looks almost like a jewel, as the name implies, whereas Royal Crimson has the tendency to look much darker.
 Nonetheless, Ruby Red Metallic looks great on the 2019 Mustang!